tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### Null pointer constant

-New keyword to serve as a distinguished null pointer constant: `nullptr`
+New keyword to serve as a distinguished null pointer constant: `nullptr` so it can be distinguished from `0` integer constant.
+It is of type `nullptr_t`, which is implicitly convertible and comparable to any pointer type or pointer-to-member type.
+It is not implicitly convertible or comparable to integral types, except for `bool`.

 ### Strongly typed enumerations